| Previous Page | Next Page | Index

 28 Jun 1850 Sydney.
 Anniversary of the Coronation celebrated by dressing overall and at 12 o'clock by firing a royal salute.
 See next item.

 1 Jul 1850 On the afternoon of Friday last one of the seamen, whilst in the act of loading one of the guns for the salute in honour of her Majesty's Coronation, had his right hand completely blown off, to which the attention of the bystanders was called by his exclaiming "Look here" at the same time extending his mutilated limb.
 The medical officers was fortunately on deck at the time of the accident, immediately rendered his services ; but such was the nature of the injury inflicted that amputation was deemed necessary.; and the promising young man now lies in his cot, and will be comparatively useless for the rest of his life.
 He is but 23 years of age, and has been 5 years in the service, part of which he served in HMS Calliope, Captain Stanley and the remainder of the Fly.
 On his arrival in England he will be entitled to a pension of a shilling per diem.
 Providentially he has a good constitution, and we are happy to be able to state that he is doing well.

-14 Nov 1850 Sailed for Auckland Islands, with His Excellency the Governor-in-Chief, Lady Grey and suite.
+14 Nov 1850 departed for Auckland Islands, with His Excellency the Governor-in-Chief, Lady Grey and suite.

-23 Nov 1850 Delayed by bad weather.
-Sailed for the Auckland Islands
+23 Nov 1850 Delayed by bad weather. departed for the Auckland Islands

 22 Mar 1851 Is reported to still be at Wellington.

-2 Apr 1851 Sailed for Auckland with Governor and suite.
+2 Apr 1851 departed for Auckland with Governor and suite.

 27 - 30 Sep 1851 Falkland Islands.